PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 The title of this document is "[%Title]".
 It describes [%Description] It was written [%Date] by [%Author].

+Note: If a metadata record does not exist for a given key, but a variable exists with the given name, the corresponding variable value will be inserted instead.

 The following subsections list the different metadata keys that have special meaning to the **IoT Gateway** Markdown parser.
 You're not limited to these metadata keys, and can freely add your own.